JacksonBates/blog/_posts/2020-10-31-case-of-spontaneous-data.md

 ## The Inherited Codebase Diaries: The case of the spontaneous data

 The previous blog post discussed the virtues of using database migrations to make and track changes to your database schema.
-We laughed, we cried, we prommised to never change our schemas without migrations ever again.
+We laughed, we cried, we promised to never change our schemas without migrations ever again.

 An interesting problem surfaced in the inherited codebase a few months ago.